 Budget cuts to Oklahoma public schools have many parents concerned about educational opportunities available to their children.
 And while that makes it a great time for parents to get more involved in local politics and school funding, parents should be encouraged to know their kids are learning all the time, not just in the classroom.

-Jean Hendrickson, director emeritus for Oklahoma A+ Schools at University of Central Oklahoma, is a leading local expert on education.
+Jean Hendrickson, director emeritus for Oklahoma A+ Schools at the University of Central Oklahoma, is a leading local expert on education.
 She said parents should always stay alert to how they can connect learning opportunities for their children in all types of settings.

 “Here in the Oklahoma City area, there are so many amazing cultural partnerships and organizations standing ready to provide enrichment to our lives through their art forms and institutions,” she said.
 “Teachers deserve the support of the community, and certainly the children deserve to have the enrichment.
 We cannot allow the shortfalls and short-sightedness of elected officials to handicap our children’s right to a full, rich, educational opportunity.”